apache/dubbo-website/docs/en-us/dev/SPI.md

 ## SPI Config

-### Source：
+### Source:

 Dubbo SPI is inherited from standard JDK SPI(Service Provider Interface) and makes it more powerful.

-Dubbo fixed below issues of the standard JDK SPI：
+Dubbo fixed below issues of the standard JDK SPI:

 * the standard JDK SPI will load and instantize all implementation at once.
-It will be a waste of resources if the implementation is timecosted ,but never be used.
+It will be a waste of resources if the implementation is timecosted, but never be used.
-* We cann't accquire the SPI name,if loading the SPI implementation is failed.For example：standard JDK  ScriptEngine，get script type by invoking method getName().
-RubyScriptEngine class will load failed if the depenency jar jruby.jar is missing，and the real error info will be lost.
-When user executes ruby scripts , program throws exception , telling not support ruby, but it is not the real cause.
+* We cann't accquire the SPI name, if loading the SPI implementation is failed.For example: standard JDK ScriptEngine, get script type by invoking method getName().
+RubyScriptEngine class will load failed if the depenency jar jruby.jar is missing, and the real error info will be lost.
+When user executes ruby scripts, program throws exception, telling not support ruby, but it is not the real cause.
-* Enhance the SPI functionality by supporting  IoC and AOP ，one SPI can be easily injected by another SPI simply using  setter.
+* Enhance the SPI functionality by supporting IoC and AOP, one SPI can be easily injected by another SPI simply using setter.

-### Appointment：
+### Appointment:

-In the jar file containing extension class [^1]，places a config file  `META-INF/dubbo/full interface name`，file content pattern：`SPI name=the fully qualified name for the extension class`，use new line seperator for multiple implementation.
+In the jar file containing extension class [^1], places a config file `META-INF/dubbo/full interface name`, file content pattern: `SPI name=the fully qualified name for the extension class`, use new line seperator for multiple implementation.

-### Example：
+### Example:

-To extend  Dubbo Protocol，placee a text file in the extension jar file：`META-INF/dubbo/org.apache.dubbo.rpc.Protocol`，content：
+To extend Dubbo Protocol, placee a text file in the extension jar file: `META-INF/dubbo/org.apache.dubbo.rpc.Protocol`, content:

 ```properties
 xxx=com.alibaba.xxx.XxxProtocol
 ```

-content of the implementation [^2]：
+content of the implementation [^2]:

 ```java
 package com.alibaba.xxx;